CharlieCurious/Princeton-Algorithms-I/README.md

   <li> Some methods in KdTree can be further optimized and/or simplified.</li>
   <li> Fix all pmd warnings. </li>
   <li> Add solutions to the interview questions </li>
-  <li> Add .zip for each project so that they can be imported directly to Eclipse </li>
   <li> Add file with tips about passing all timing and memory tests </li>
 </ul>